Interstate Compact on the Placement of Children (ICPC)

 ICPC Data Requirements

 Each state must gather and document ICPC requests in CWS/CMS.
-ICPC information is documented in the ICPC-A and ICPC-B of the Case Management Section.
-Utilize the following CWS/CMS guides to document ICPC information:
+ICPC information is documented in the ICPC-A, Interstate Compact on the Placement of Children (ICPC) Request, form and ICPC-B, Interstate Compact on the Placement of Children (ICPC) Report on Child’s Placement Status, form in the Case Management Section.
+Utilize the following Child Welfare Services/Case Management System (CWS/CMS) guides to document ICPC information:

 Adoptive home study information is confidential.
 In the case of an ICPC packet for adoption: